magickaiyang/csd-blog/website/content/2024/contiguitas.md

 ![Contiguity availability as the percentage of free memory.](./bg-frag.pdf)

-23% of servers do not even have physical memory contiguity for a single 2MB huge page.
+We see that 23% of servers do not even have physical memory contiguity for a single 2MB huge page.
 We also find that it is practically impossible to dynamically allocate 1GB pages in production.

 Furthermore, our analysis shows that there is little to no correlation between memory contiguity and server uptime, with the Pearson correlation coefficient between server uptime and the number of free 2MB pages being only 0.00286.
 Pertinently, this means that fragmentation affects all servers.
 In practice, servers can quickly get heavily fragmented within the first hour after boot-up while the mean server uptime is days or weeks---turning memory fragmentation into a major challenge.